 The ideal project is something local which is relevant to your daily life.
-Examples might include, for instance, scheduling exams at SFU or staff at a nearby small business.
+Examples might include, for instance, scheduling exams at SFU1 or staff at a nearby small business.
 You can find examples of past projects from Math 208W and 402W in the Analytics Now booklets published by the SFU O.R.
 Student Union.
 Copies of these are available on-line at http://journals.lib.sfu.ca/index.php/analytics-now/index.
 You might also look at the "Models for Practical Problems" in Chapters 13 and 14 of the textbook Optimization Modelling: A Practical Approach by Sarker and Newton.
-These books are on reserve at the library, and the Sarker and Newton can also be accessed on-line through the library.
+These can be accessed on-line through the library.